-- 1) The transmitter requests channel estimation by sending the receiver CM\CE\Request.ind message (channel estimation request, see clause 8.11.2.1). - 2) The rest of the procedure is the same as described in clause 8.11.1 (step 1 through step 8).
+- 1) The transmitter requests channel estimation by sending the receiver CE\Request.ind message (channel estimation request, see clause 8.11.2.1). - 2) The rest of the procedure is the same as described in clause 8.11.1 (step 1 through step 8).

-The transmitter can send an MSG frame with the existing settings (e.g., old runtime BAT or pre-defined BAT) any time during this process.
+The transmitter may send frames carrying payload with the existing settings (e.g., any valid runtime BAT or pre-defined BAT) any time during this process.